 At SN853983 the guidebook and OS maps show the route on the left of the fence, but a track was built several years ago to the right of the fence and the original path has become very difficult to walk due to lack of use.
 This is Access Land, so there is no concern about rights of way.
 At SN861987 a farm gate leads back to the original path to the north of the fence and from there to Bwlch Glynmynydd.

 Where the guidebook says 'Watch for waymark post SH849025' is the place where one of Tony Drake's home-made signposts was placed, and it has been renovated and preserved.
 The forest was felled some years ago and the hillside now gets overgrown quickly.
-The path has been cleared previously by volunteers, but is badly overgrown again.
-Had it been dry, I might have attempted to negotiate it, but with everything being very wet, I would have got soaked had I dione so.
+The path has been cleared previously by volunteers, but was badly overgrown again.
+Had it been dry, I might have attempted to negotiate it, but with everything being very wet, I would have got soaked had I done so.
 My alternative was to continue along the forest track until it joined the road at SH841033, then turned right to rejoin the route a quarter of a mile down the hill.
 More volunteer work is needed to keep this clear.

 Although this is a Variant Route, as there is no accommodation in Commins Coch, it is likely to be used considerably more than the main route.
 On the ascent towards Mynydd Cemmaes, there has been a change to the route around Tynwtra.
 The path used to fork off to the left at SH851059, but this has been blocked off and it now goes round the left of the farm buildings, then through a new gate into a field (this is not shown in much detail in the guidebook, but was shown differently on older OS maps).
-There are a series of new gates on the way across the fields on the new line of the path, which is shown on the latest Ordnance Survey maps, but the waymarking was not in place at the time.
+There are a series of new gates on the way across the fields on the new line of the path, which is shown on the latest Ordnance Survey maps, but the waymarking was not in place at the time (June 2016).
 By the start of the diamond shaped wood at SH859057, as mentioned in the text, there is a new gate giving access to the unsurfaced road leading to the wind farm, but the path continues to the left of the trees beside a stream in a steep sided valley, before joining the track going diagonally to the left up the hillside.
 The path by the stream is very boggy with branches of overhanging trees almost at ground level, making it difficult to negotiate.
 At the fence, what used to be a ford has been eroded away leaving a steep scramble up the bank of the stream to a gate that has to be climbed immediately above, and this can be rather difficult.
 Once over the gate, it is easy going up the track.
 By the wind farm, the route follows an old path that is not greatly used now that wind farm roads can be taken instead.
 However, in good visibility this has the advantage of fine views down into and across the valley.
 Further along there is little advantage in attempting to follow the right of way, which is often hard to see and runs in and out of the access road.

 As referred to in the guidebook, there is no way through the diamond shaped woodland, so the alternative is to divert left to the new gate mentioned above at SH859057 and take the rather difficult route to reach the track.
 The other alternative is to follow the wind farm access road, which is somewhat longer but easier.
 I am not certain about the legality of access via this road initially, though it enters Access Land after a short distance.
 The GPX file has been amended to show the former, but it is open to suggestion as to which option should be promoted in future.
 By the end of the wind farm, it is easier to follow the access road to its end and the track beyond before heading down the hillside beside the forest.
 Tree felling and gales have left a number of obstructions through the forest and these are sometimes awkward to clamber around.
 Changes have been made to the GPX file to reflect these minor variations.